binkley/modern-java-practices/README.md

 ## Getting your project started

 To get a project off to a good start, consider these items.
-Even for existing projects, you an address these as you go along or while refurbishing an existing project:
+Even for existing projects, you should address these as you go along or while refurbishing an existing project:

 * **Team agreement comes first**.
 Make sure everyone is onboard and clear on